asakhuj/CSC-510-AnsibleVsChef-Final-Submission/ansible-versions/ansible-versions/README.md

 It feels like Ansible becomes slower with each release?
 Is it true?

 This is an answer.
 We are using Ansible to measure Ansible's performance.
 There are some tests in place.
-Just hit `start.sh` and you will get some numbers.
+Please run "preReq.sh" after making it executable using "chmod +x preReq.sh" with sudo priveleges.

+I performed the following tests on NCSU VCL machine, creating virtual environments and testing the templates on all stable ansible versions.

 My numbers: